If you’ve spent the majority of your fly fishing career being land-locked and targeting predominately freshwater species like

 Tarpon are indeed a very cool species.
 When you hook into a big tarpon for the first time, more often than not, the first thing that you will think about is that you have no business being connected to this animal because they are hands-down one of the most acrobatic, angry, tackle-wrecking, violent creatures you could ever come tight on.

 The nice thing about tarpon is that, typically, they do like to eat the fly.
-More difficult species like permit, on the other hand, that often want nothing to do with your fly.
+More difficult species like permit, on the other hand, often take a little more patience to get them to eventually eat.

 Oftentimes, getting a tarpon to eat the fly can be the easy part.
 Landing one is where things get difficult, which is why many people will judge their day by the number of eats and jumps they collect rather than the number of fish actually landed.